Thanks to director Hanna Bergholm, Hatching compellingly blends body horror with interesting notions about womanhood and maternity in the modern age.

 The film has its limitations as it reaches its conclusion, but they aren’t deal-breakers.
 Hatching’s ideas about motherhood and womanhood are thoroughly fascinating for the most part.
 The horrors of its story can be applied to some of our realities; most probably, we have all heard stories about these struggles.
 Coming-of-age and body horror is a combination that can be a lethal weapon in the hands of the right person, and Hanna Bergholm has the gift to do so.

-Hatching is now available to watch on digital in the US, and will be released in cinemas in the UK on September 16, 2022.
+Hatching is now available to watch on digital and on demand.